felipeserna/printf/README.md

 # Team

-For the preparation of this project we worked in unity with Luis Alejandro Marin Cuéllar and Felipe Serna, students of of Software Engineering at Holberton School from Cohort 11.
+For the preparation of this project we worked in unity with Luis Alejandro Marin Cuéllar and Felipe Serna, students of Software Engineering at Holberton School from Cohort 11.